PHACDataHub/node-microservices-demo/README.md

 ## The UI service

-Found in the ui folder, this service queries the API and is focused on [safely encoding](https://youtu.be/NcAYsC_TKCA?t=642) the data received into accessible HTML using [React](https://reactjs.org/).
+Found in the ui folder, this service queries the API and is focused on [safely encoding](https://youtu.be/NcAYsC_TKCA?t=642) the data received into accessible HTML using [React](https://react.dev/).
+This approach means that teams with varying skill levels can reliably produce UI that is free from Cross Site-Scripting vulnerabilities (aka XSS).
+Using React also makes it possible to leverage accessible-by-default components created by others (such as Microsoft's [Fluent UI](https://learn.microsoft.com/en-us/shows/fluent-ui-insights/fluent-ui-insights-accessible-by-default) components, Adobe's [React Aria](https://react-spectrum.adobe.com/react-aria/index.html), or community-led projects like [Radix-UI](https://www.radix-ui.com/)).
+When devs are building with components that are both secure and accessible by default, organizations have the option of implementing lighter, faster process without worry that these requirements will not be met.

 See the [UI documentation](ui/README.md) for more details.